PicnicSupermarket/aegis/README.md

-# Picnic Decoder Generator
+# 🛡 Aegis

-A tool to convert TypeScript interfaces to JSON decoders [nvie/decoders](https://github.com/nvie/decoders)
+A tool to convert TypeScript interfaces to JSON Decoders [nvie/decoders](https://github.com/nvie/decoders)

 ## How to use

-The `picnic-decoder-generator` is currently in alpha and not yet released to NPM.
+`aegis` is currently in alpha and not yet released to NPM.
 Just clone the repo if you want to give it a try!

 Here are some steps to get you going: